jasonthename/emojityper/README.md

 -------------
 🎆🎆🎆

-I want to change which emoji appear when I type certain words
+I want to change which emoji appear when I type a word
 -------------------------------------------------------------
 💻 ➡️ 💻 ❔
+(Make a PR for `res/js/emojimap.js`)